Finance Lease or Operating Lease - What is the Difference?

 Hence, Company X can buy it through Operational Lease.

-Differences between Finance Lease and Operating Lease
+Differences Between Finance Lease And Operating Lease

 • Ownership is transferred to the lessee under the finance lease.
 Ownership does not pass to the lessee under an operating lease.

-• An agreement/contract for a finance leasing is known as a loan agreement.
+• An agreement/contract for finance leasing is known as a loan agreement.
 On the other hand, a rent agreement or contract is the legal document that governs an operating lease.

 Conclusion